ElephasMax/LTS_SearchDrive/README.md

 # DriveSearch
-> This program recursively searches a directory for files that contains a keyword.
+> This program recursively searches a directory for files that contains a user specified keyword.

 #Installing Requirements
 ```